clawpack/doc/doc/howto_release.rst

-Note these tags are used in the documentation for pages like :ref:`changes_to_master` which generate diffs between the latest version and the current master branch of each resposity.
+Note these tags are used in the documentation for pages like :ref:`changes_to_master` which generate diffs between the latest version and the current master branch of each repository.

 Pypi